8ta4/pun/DONTREADME.md

 So, the phrases are split into chunks and evaluated separately.

+> Are the recognizability scores normalized across multiple runs?

+Yes.
+Normalization makes the scores more consistent between different batches.

+A single benchmark word is sufficient.
+The primary goal is to accurately assess recognizability around the threshold suitable for pun generation.

+> What's the benchmark word?

+The benchmark word is "touchstone".
+This word was chosen because it has the following characteristics:

+- It is neither super common nor super obscure.

+- It means "benchmark".

+> What's the normalization formula?

+It's piecewise:

+$$
+\bar{X} =
+\begin{cases}
+    100 - \frac{(100 - X)(100 - \bar{B})}{100 - B} & \text{if } X > B \\
+    \frac{X \cdot \bar{B}}{B} & \text{if } X \leq B
+\end{cases}
+$$

+where:

+- $X$: The original score of a target word in the current run.

+- $\bar{X}$: The normalized score of the target word.

+- $B$: The score of the benchmark word in the current run.

+- $\bar{B}$: The mean score of the benchmark word across all runs.

+It is assumed that $B \neq 0$ and $B \neq 100$.
+If $B$ ever hits 0 or 100, that run gets tossed and re-done.

+This piecewise approach ensures that scores of 0% and 100% remain unchanged, while scores near the benchmark are adjusted proportionally to the benchmark word's difference from its mean.

 > Does `pun` use CSV for storing recognizability scores?

 Nope.
 CSV is not ideal here because it lacks a proper key-value structure, which could lead to duplicate phrase entries.